Glad-Tech/react-gladx/README.md

 Don't you dare say it!
 Don't you dare say this is NOT what the Context API was intended for, mmKay.
 -----
-If you're like me, then you are fed up with the boilerplate code Redux needed to do even the most simple of tasks.
-This module intends to help solve problem. if we could let our components update the store with Can we please
+If you're like me, then you are fed up with the boilerplate code Redux requires to do even the most simple of tasks.
+This module intends to help solve problem.

 > Default loading and error components